-Assignment of card UID is handled by NXP during manufacturing of the Chip before the chips are inserted into the cards.
+NXP handles the assignment of Chip UIDs during the manufacturing process before the chips are inserted into the cards.

-As a supplier of Mifare cards we have no control over what UID numbers are on the cards chip.
+As a supplier of Mifare cards, we have no control over what UID numbers are on the card chip.
 This is the case for most suppliers of Mifare cards.

-When you inspect a card on your system the UID may show as 10 digit decimal UID value but it is not the case that a mifare UID viewed in decimal always has 10 digits.
+When a customer inspects a card on their system the UID may show with decimal digits (0-9) but it is not the case that a

-An simple analogy would be a Police car that reads number plates but it can only read a plate in the new format eg MA67 SED and not the old numbering scheme of Y999 YYY or Personalised plates that are still valid.
+A simple analogy would be a Police car that can only read number plates in the new format eg MA67 SED and not the old numbering scheme of Y999 YYY or Personalised plates that are still valid.
+So the Police card system in not reading a valid number when it should do.

-The mifare Classic EV1 cards we supply have 4 byte UIDs’ and we can source 7 Byte UID if required.
+The Mifare Classic EV1 cards we supply have 4 byte UIDs’ and we can source 7 Byte UID if required which have a much longer decimal number, usually 16 or 17 digits, you could send samples of 7 byte cards if you have them as sometimes this can help.

 Was this article helpful?